Remodor/TLD_FireImprovements/README.md

   - Sort Torch Starters

 	_If you want to sort torch starters from worst to best._
+  - Turn Off 0 Heat Fires

+    _When taking torches fires can reach 0 heat.
+Enabling this will extinguish the fire._
 - Fire Starters
   - Sort by Igniting Chance